LiamGoodacre/optics-talk/Cats.markdown

 A category in which every hom-set is a type/set is called 'locally small'.

-There is a category CAT in which objects represent locally small categories and objects represent functors.
+There is a category CAT in which objects represent locally small categories and arrows represent functors.
 CAT is not locally small.

 Other than CAT we will only really consider locally small categories.